 Water is recycled across many parts of the operation, including from truck washing and cooling systems.
-Household wastewater is treated at the seven wastewater treatment plants.
+Household wastewater is treated at the seven wastewater treatment plants and recycled back into the system.
 Some of the recycled water is used to spray on roads for dust suppression, and in the concentrator.

 Among other water management procedures in place, Oyu Tolgoi is recovering groundwater that surfaces when ore is removed in the open-pit mine.
 High-efficiency thickeners are being used to reclaim water from tailings – the mixture of process water and finely-ground rock that is left over after the valuable minerals have been removed.
 A floating cover has been installed on the lagoon that holds water piped from the aquifer, to prevent evaporation.

 To make sure that it understands and can manage any impacts of its operations on the surrounding water resources, Oyu Tolgoi has been monitoring the levels and quality of water in herders’ hand-dug wells since 2003.
-And since 2011, herders have been making their own records for comparison with Oyu Tolgoi’s.
+And since 2011, herders have been making their own records for comparison with Oyu Tolgoi’s as part of a community water monitoring programme.
 The data has not demonstrated negative impact on the wells due to the project.